 Put Option: Put options give the option to sell at a certain price, so the buyer would want the stock to go down.
 The opposite is true for put option writers.
 For example, a put option buyer is bearish on the underlying stock and believes its market price will fall below the specified strike price on or before a specified date.
 On the other hand, an option writer who shorts a put option believes the underlying stock's price will increase about a specified price on or before the expiration date.
 If the underlying stock's price closes above the specified strike price on the expiration date, the put option writer's maximum profit is achieved.
-Conversely, a put option holder would only benefit from a fall in the underlying stock's price below the strike price.
-If the underlying stock's price falls below the strike price, the put option writer is obligated to purchase shares of the underlying stock at the strike price.
+Conversely, a put option holder would only benefit from a fall in the underlying stock's price, the put option writer is obligated to purchase shares of the underlying stock at the strike price.